fleetdm/fleet/handbook/product/README.md

 If a bug is unreleased or [critical](https://fleetdm.com/handbook/engineering#critical-bugs), it is addressed in the current sprint.
 Otherwise, it may be prioritized in the Estimated for the next sprint.
 If a bug [requires drafting](https://fleetdm.com/handbook/engineering#in-product-drafting-as-needed) to determine the expected functionality, the bug should undergo [expedited drafting](#expedited-drafting).

 If a bug is not addressed within 6 weeks, [it is automatically sent to the product team for triage](https://fleetdm.com/handbook/engineering#in-engineering).
-During the sprint kickoff review ritual (TODO Mo confirm w/ Luke re: timing and ritual), each product group PM should review every bug which is marked in this way with the Head of Product and recommended whether a bug should be kept for the next sprint or de-prioritized.
+During the sprint kickoff review ritual, each product group PM should review every bug which is marked in this way with the Head of Product and recommended whether a bug should be kept for the next sprint or de-prioritized.
 A de-prioritized bugs might include action items such as documentation of the defect.
 The head of product then reviews the bug recommendations with the CEO in the bug de-prioritization review ritual.

+If a bug should be kept for the next sprint, the group PM should
+- Remove the :product label.
+- Move the bug to the "Inbox" column on the bugs board and assign it to the appropriate EM.

 ## Writing user stories
 Product Managers [write user stories](https://fleetdm.com/handbook/company/development-groups#writing-a-good-user-story) in the [drafting board](https://app.zenhub.com/workspaces/-product-backlog-coming-soon-6192dd66ea2562000faea25c/board).
 The drafting board is shared by every [product group](https://fleetdm.com/handbook/company/development-groups).